-ACC 113 Payroll Accounting 3 credits 3 class hours
+ACC 113 Payroll Accounting

 This course studies federal and state employment laws and their effects on personnel and payroll records with a full explanation of the subject matter using a building block approach to guide the student from the basic principles through the complex applications of payroll.
 This course is designed to give students a practical working knowledge of the current payroll laws and actual experience in applying regulations.
 Students are also exposed to computerized payroll procedures.
 Prerequisite: ACC 110 or ACC 111; or permission of instructor.